Revoluti0n/RESTful-API-FastAPI/README.md

 # RESTful-API-FastAPI
-RESTful API using FastAPI framework
+A basic example of a RESTful API using FastAPI framework